Grad PLUS Loan

 Application Process (must be completed annually)

-Students who wish to apply for the Graduate PLUS loan must go to studentloans.gov and log in using their FAFSA pin number, then:
+Students who wish to apply for the Graduate PLUS loan MUST go to studentloans.gov and log in using their FSA user ID, then:

-Step 1: Choose option: Request a PLUS Loan (this process will indicate whether you are approved or denied).
+- Step 1: Choose option: Request a Direct PLUS Loan (this process will indicate whether you are approved or denied).
+You will also choose the amount and loan period.*

 Annual Loan Limit